 The oyster ports of the Seudre

-Between the bridge of LEguille-sur-Seudre and the Seudre bridge, the small oyster ports one after the other.
+Between the bridge of LNeedle and the Seudre bridge, the small oyster ports one after the other.
 They are found on the left bank of the Seudre estuary.
 From the towns of L'Éguille, Mornac, Chaillevette, Étaules, Arvert, La Tremblade, ports multiply along the inlets that feed them: Chatressac, Orivol, Coux, La Grève...

 At the rhythm of the tides, these channels, often dug by the hand of man, give life to ports.
 The barges leave the pontoons at rising tide to reach the oyster beds at the mouth of the Seudre.
 The egret and the heron take advantage of the low tide to come and peck in the mud.
 The colored huts become a pretext for walking, on foot or by bike on the Paths of the Seudre.
 All around, the maturing beds, where the oyster becomes “La Verte Marennes-Oléron”, reflect the light coming from the sky, like water mirrors.
 This mosaic landscape gives relief to our "flat country".